DataDog/storedog/README.md

 This a dockerized [Spree Commerce](https://spreecommerce.org) application consumed by [Storedog - Frontend](https://github.com/DataDog/storedog-frontend).
 ## Local development

-### Frontend + Backend
-The following command will start the headless Spree backend containers as well as the NextJS frontend `docker-compose -f docker-compose.yml -f docker-compose.frontend.yml up`
+The following command will start the Spree backend containers:

-### Backend only
-The following command will start only the Spree backend `docker-compose up`
+`docker-compose up`

+To build the frontend as well, please see the README in the [Storedog - Frontend](https://github.com/DataDog/storedog-frontend) repo.
 ## Database rebuild

 The current database is based off sample data provided by the Spree starter kit.
 To create a new `.sql` dump file, run the following command while the application is running.